-Learn German language and be able to communicate in an optimal level
+Learn German language and be able to communicate at an optimal level

 What is to be in a country if you cannot express yourself, your needs, communicate, write, read and be independent language-wise?
 To tackle this issue, I focused on:

-- Speaking German on the street, even if in Berlin most of the people speak English or Spanish.
+- Speaking German on the street, even if in Berlin, most people speak English or Spanish.

 - Read books in German.

-- Read every single piece of advertisement I saw on the streets and do my best to understand the message of it.
+- Read every single piece of advertisement I saw on the streets and do my best to understand its message.

 - Have a tandem partner with whom to practice the language.

 - Listen to the radio and watch television in German.

 I have always been ambitious, so finishing my Master’s degree wouldn’t be enough if I really wanted to develop myself professionally.
 I set up for myself the following goals:

 - To graduate from my master’s degree with grades above average

 - Choose my areas of expertise carefully based on personal interests but also market trends.
 In the end, I chose entrepreneurship, change management, multicultural management, online marketing and digitization.
 I could not be happier with that decision!